-For details of X.509 certificate-based authentication, see "X.509 Certificate-Based Authentication-C++ Runtime" on page 124.
+For details of X.509 certificate-based authentication, see "X.509 Certificate-Based Authentication" on page 51.

-Securing HTTP Communications with TLS- Java Runtime
+Securing HTTP Communications with TLS

-This subsection describes how to configure the HTTP transport (Java runtime) to use SSL/TLS security, a combination usually referred to as HTTPS.
-In the Artix Java runtime, HTTPS security is configured by specifying settings in XML configuration files.
+This subsection describes how to configure the HTTP transport (C++ runtime) to use SSL/TLS security, a combination usually referred to as HTTPS.
+In the Artix C++ runtime, HTTPS security is implemented by a combination of the at_http and https plug-ins and configured by settings in the artix.cfg file.